What helps dyslexic students read at the most rapid rate?

 Step By Step Dyslexia Solutions is Breaking the cycle of illiteracy and removing the dysfunction of dyslexia with the power of music.

 Therapists will discuss the many parts of the brain which work together to build the neuropathways to help kids read.
 But I never hear anyone talk about the left and right Angular Gyruses.
 Or the Corpus Callosum.
 The research is there.
 Dr. Roger Sperry won a Noble Prize on the Split Brain Theory which severed the corpus callosum of seizure patients.
 Using music isolated to the left hemisphere while spelling is played in the right ear (each crossing over to the area of the brain it was intended to be in) bypasses the corpus callosum.
+(Try it here on your IOS.
+Try it here on your Android).
 Some have said it strengthens a weak corpus callosum.
 The music is sent to the right angular gyrus so it doesn’t take over the reading, sending over wrong information (from rather than farm, slit rather than silt, etc),.
 Now with this dichotic method of learning, and the left angular gyrus is trained for phonological awareness.

 This is how music can really impact the brain and rewire the dyslexic brain to read.
 It doesn’t remove the creativity of the brain, but helps kids read so that they develop their literacy skills, realize their full potentials, and positively impact their communities!